Washingtonian Today: You're All Essential to Us | Washingtonian

 What a Shutdown Might Look Like Around Here: About 420,000 federal employees will have to work without pay if the government partially shuts down this week, NPR reports.
 You’ll still be able to fly, for instance.
 The TSA will still be at work, as will the DEA, and FBI—albeit without pay.
 Other agencies, like NASA and the EPA, will be shut.
 So plan your holiday space walk accordingly.

 Are You There Foodgod?
 It’s Me, Brittany: Many of you may not know Jonathan Cheban, known publicly as the “Foodgod.”
 Cheban, the best friend of Kim Kardashian West, has made an entire career of eating out 365 days a year and sharing his meals on Instagram.
-Cheban was spotted at Farmers & Distillers and Filomena last night—but according to the Washington Post, he’s here for more than just nonsense.
+Cheban was spotted at Farmers & Distillers and Filomena a few days ago—but according to the Washington Post, he’s here for more than just nonsense.
 Sarah Polus reports he’s here to plan “a potential food program for the needy.”

 Hi, good morning, and happy Tuesday.
 I’m Brittany Shepherd, the author of this morning newsletter.
 Feel free to contact me at bshepherd@washingtonian.com or find me on Twitter.
 Sign up for this newsletter here.

-Note: Correction: This post has been updated to reflect that Jonathan Cheban dined a few days ago, not last night like originally printed.